habralab/php-debian-rdkafka/README.md

 Install
 --------

-For detailed instruction how to build just see [.gitlab-ci.yml](.gitlab-ci.yml) manifest, it's simple.
+For detailed instruction how to build just see [Makefile](Makefile), it's simple.